siddharth1712/Avataar_Assignment/README.md

 ### Observations and Results

 I tried out the image generation with a variety of controlnet conditions and their combinations.
-These transformed images are stored [Transforms](./Transforms).
+These transformed images are stored in [Transforms](./Transforms).
 Each subfolder has all transformations of the depth image provided at [Metadata/Images](./Metadata/Images/).

 All the generated images with the help of these controlnet condition images are in the [Results/Task1](./Results/Task1/) directory.